 Perhaps the chalkboards would be replaced by whiteboards, and teachers may now have microphones hanging around their necks.
 However, the classroom setup and teaching methods would be very similar: students passively learning from desks in rows facing the front of the room, where the teacher lectures from a state-mandated, standards-based curriculum, focusing on subjects and information likely to be on end-of-year exams.

 The most troubling similarity across the decades: large gaps in student learning proficiency that persist and continue to widen.
 After decades of trying to make standardized education work, communities, parents, and educators are pushing for solutions and policy reforms that support variety and innovation.
-This guide explores the primary challenges in K-12 education and offers solutions that could lead to transformative outcomes.
+This guide explores the primary challenges in K-12 education and offers solutions that could lead to transformative outcomes in educational reform.

 First, let’s unpack the biggest challenges that should be addressed.